emberjs/rfcs/text/0481-component-templates-co-location.md

 ## Drawbacks

-Unlike the rest of the Octane features, this is not as battle-tested.
-Also, as mentioned above, this addition would be quite last-minute.
-However, it is quite normal to discover minor problems (e.g. issues with using Glimmer components in addons today) through real-world usage, and that is precisely the point of the Octane preview period.
-Since Octane is all about polish and cohesion, we think it is worth addressing these issues before stamping on the quality seal.

 Another drawback is that it only address the co-location issue for components, not other related types like [[route, controller, route template]] and [[model, adapter, serializer]], or even co-location of tests.
 However, we believe the